resource-watch/slate/source/includes/api/_widget.md

 - `id`
 - `userName`
-- `userRole`: filtering by the role of the owning user can be done using the `user.role` query argument.
+- `userRole`: filtering by the role of the owning user can be done using the `user.role` query argument. **Please keep in mind that, due to the limitations of the [underlying endpoint used to find user ids by role](developer.html#finding-user-ids-by-role), the performance of the request while using this filter might be degraded.**

 Additionally, you can use the following filters: